Poll: Despite Record Turnout, 80 Million Americans Didn't Vote. Here's Why

 The top reason Latinos give for why they don't vote is that they don't care much about politics, but another is that they have never been registered.

-Only 52% of Latinos surveyed overall said they were registered.
+Only 52% of Latinos surveyed overall said they were registered to vote.
 That compares to 80% of white respondents and 78% of Black Americans.

-But that 52% jumps to a whopping three-quarters among Latinos who did not vote.

 Overall, 70% of nonvoters said they were not registered to vote.

 NPR and the Medill School of Journalism, Media, Integrated Marketing Communication commissioned Ipsos to conduct a survey of U.S. adults who voted and did not vote in the 2020 presidential election.
 The survey of 1,843 adults included 1,103 nonvoters and 740 voters.
 The survey was conducted using Ipsos' online KnowledgePanel from Nov.
-4 to 13.
+4-13.

 Overall, the survey has a +/-2.9 percentage point margin of error for all adults; for nonvoters, it is +/- 3.5 points; for voters, it is +/- 3.9 percentage point margin.